-A programme for boys and girls will also provide resilience against any short-term fluctuations in vaccine uptake and will contribute to better control of the main cancer causing types of HPV.
+A programme for all eligible young people will also provide resilience against any short-term fluctuations in vaccine uptake and will contribute to better control of the main cancer causing types of HPV.

 Will there be a catch-up programme for boys?